If you are homeless, or about to become homeless, we will respond as quickly as we can, usually on the same day.

 You can find information about Section 21 Notices in Shelter's Section 21 eviction page.

-No new possession proceedings will go to Court.
 However, if you are facing eviction, you do still need to pay your rent.
 If you have rent arrears, please contact your landlord to organise a repayment plan.

 Other housing information can be found in the Housing section of our website.